BryceHaley/team7-blackfoot-chat-app/README.md

 # Blackfoot Chat app

+## Instructions for running the web app locally

+* To setup and run the website frontend, see [./frontend/README.md](./frontend/README.md)

 ## Acknowledgements
 This project is brought forward by a partner: Simon Fraser University, Department of Indigneous Studies and Department of Computing Science, by Prof. Eldon Yellowhorn and Dr. Angelica Lim.